Peace-prevails/BERT-practice/README.md

 # BERT-practice
-Getting sentence vector from pretrained BERT base model (Chinese) You can obtain the sentence vector by this program.
+Getting sentence vector from pretrained BERT base model (Chinese)
+<br>You can obtain the sentence vector and finetune bert.